ARD92/yang/yang/unicast-vxlan/README.md

 ## configure cRPD

-The below configuration needs to be configured first
+The below configuration needs to be configured first.
+This step can be skipped as it is included in the next step.
+For the below to commit, root authentication password has to be present.
+By default "Juniper123" has been configured during the installation of the package.

 ```
 set system commit xpath